hyperspy/hyperspy/doc/user_guide/big_data.rst

 signal space, in order to avoid to compute the navigator for the whole dataset.
-In the following example, the signal space is divided in 25 chunks (5 along on each axis), and therefore computing the navigation will only be perfomed over a small small sbset of the whole dataset by taking the sum on only 1 chunk out of 25:
+In the following example, the signal space is divided in 25 chunks (5 along on each axis), and therefore computing the navigation will only be perfomed over a small subset of the whole dataset by taking the sum on only 1 chunk out of 25:

 .. code-block:: python